Ozzy Osbourne's Tragic Real-Life Story

 Advertisement

 A court-mandated separation and a rehab stint seems to have solved the situation.
 The couple ended up staying together, but it looks like neither has forgotten just how terrifyingly wrong things could have gone.
-In fact, Blabbermouth says when Sharon Osbourne was discussing relationship violence in 2004, she fully admitted that the situation was so serious that if she'd had a gun with her that night, she absolutely would have shot her husband in self-defense.
+In fact, Blabbermouth says when Sharon Osbourne was discussing relationship violence during a Reuters interview in 2004, she fully admitted that the situation was so serious that if she'd had a gun with her that night, she absolutely would have shot her husband in self-defense.

 Advertisement